 David Neuville is a U.S. capital markets partner specializing in equity and debt capital markets transactions for companies throughout the Asia-Pacific region, with a particular emphasis on, and depth of experience in, China, Hong Kong, India and Indonesia.
 He has been based in Hong Kong since 1994.

 David has participated in seminars and lectured to professionals and business persons in Hong Kong, India, China, Mongolia and Taiwan with respect to securities laws and regulations.
 He has served on the Advisory Board of the World Securities Law Report, a publication of BNA International Inc., and was the author of an article on the PRC's first national Company Law in the introductory issue of that publication.
-He was the author of an article relating to US-registered public offerings by foreign private issuers published in the International Financial Law Review, and co-authored a paper on mergers and acquisitions in the PRC which was published in The China Finance Manual (Asia Law and Practice), and an article on US listings by PRC enterprises which was published in the second edition of that manual (Asia Law and Practice).
+Recently, he has written on Hong Kong shareholder voting issues (Alibaba Structure Forces Hong Kong Stock Exchange to Assess its Position on Corporate Governance), on the issue of pre-offering research reports in Hong Kong (A Materially Different View on Pre-deal Research Reports in Hong Kong IPOs), on developments in the global markets for renminbi bonds (Hainan Airlines Delivers a First in Offshore RMB Financing Amidst Record Dim Sum Bond Market Performance), and, in the International Financial Law Review, on obtaining auditor's comfort letters on behalf of securities issuers (Added Comfort).
+He was also the author of an article relating to US-registered public offerings by foreign private issuers published in the IFLR, and co-authored a paper on mergers and acquisitions in the PRC which was published in The China Finance Manual (Asia Law and Practice), and an article on US listings by PRC enterprises which was published in the second edition of that manual (Asia Law and Practice).

 David has been listed as one of the leading capital markets lawyers in Hong Kong in the Chambers Global Guide to the World's Leading Lawyers, Chambers Asia and the Asia Pacific Legal 500.